vwxyzjn/cleanrl/docs/blog/posts/cleanrl-v1.md

 <img src="/static/pre-commit.png">

-To ensure our single-file implementations can run without error, we also added CI/CD pipeline which now runs end-to-end test cases for all the algorithm varaints.
+To ensure our single-file implementations can run without error, we also added CI/CD pipeline which now runs end-to-end test cases for all the algorithm variants.
 The pipeline also tests builds across different operating systems, such as Linux, macOS, and Windows (see [here](https://github.com/vwxyzjn/cleanrl/actions/runs/3401991711/usage) as an example).
 GitHub actions are free for open source projects, and we are very happy to have this tool to help us maintain the project.

 <img src="/static/blog/cleanrl-v1/github-action.png">